Reviews You Can Rely On

 Why You Should Trust Us

-This review was spearheaded by our Senior Research Analyst, Austin Palmer and Senior Review Editor Elizabeth White.
-Austin is a parent of two young kiddos and has extensive experience testing a variety of electronics, ranging from the best gaming keyboards to the best smartwatches.
+This review was spearheaded by our Head of Testing, Austin Palmer and Senior Review Editor Elizabeth White.
+Austin is a parent of two young kiddos and has extensive experience testing a variety of electronics, ranging from gaming keyboards to smartwatches.
 As a father, he thinks critically about the importance of play and cognitive thinking in children, especially as it pertains to screen time.
 Elizabeth has worked as a software quality assurance specialist.
 She has also spent several years working in daycares and youth camps, lending her expertise in helping build a summer curriculum.
 She knows how to navigate the delicate balance between providing a fun yet educational experience in the digital world.
 Becca Glades joins the team as a mom with a background in software engineering.
 Her knowledge of technology allows her to dive deep into these devices and understand the ins and outs of how they operate.
 This team's combined experiences have come into play to help determine the best user experience for children of all ages.
 We also surveyed other parents from our team, determining any specifics they would like to see in their quest for the perfect tablet.

 How to Choose a Tablet for Kids